-You can talk about whatever you want with an inmate, but you might want to start by keeping things light and breezy.
+You can use any words of encouragement with a prisoner.
+Talk about whatever you want with an inmate, but when you start, you might want to keep things light and breezy.
 You don’t need to talk about heavy stuff.

 Share a joke or funny story you hear.
 Play a game with the inmate, like tic tac toe, or include a crossword puzzle.
 Make it interesting!

 When you talk to the inmate, be sure you have an empathetic attitude; be understanding to the best of your ability.
 You may want to let the prisoner know that they are in your thoughts and prayers.

 Remember that they are incarcerated, placed in confinement for whatever they did or did not do.
 Writing a letter to an inmate means you do not judge them for their crimes.
 Remember that the Bible teaches us not to judge others (Matthew 7:1).

 You can talk about yourself in the letter, too.
 Explain what your interests and hobbies are and what you do on an average day.
 Just don’t make the whole conversation about you or your interest in jail life.
 You can ask questions, and you should ask them, but you can also share too much if you only talk about yourself.